nixonwalcer-cpu/Bunker-buddies/proposal.md

 - A way to make use of items collected in house section
         Examples:
-            -Hunger meter, need to go back main room to eat ( -Hunger meter, need to go back main room to eat) -Certain items to help with certain tasks -A "main room" or a "storage room" where items and food are located -End goal : complete all tasks in bunker while surviving
+           ( -Hunger meter, need to go back main room to eat) -Certain items to help with certain tasks

-~Both:
-    -A map with several different rooms, different map for each -An inventory system
 - A "main room" or a "storage room" where items and food are located

 - End goal : complete all tasks in bunker while surviving

-Nice to haves:
-~For house/collection part:

 ## Nice-to-have features: